-One of the best starting points for a road trip along the Côte d’Azur is Cannes as not only is this easily accessible, but it is a city filled with glitz and glamour that will make you feel as though you’ve arrived in the French Riviera in style!
-Spend your first night (or two) here soaking up the atmosphere before moving on towards Nice.
+One of the best starting points for this French road trip along the Côte d’Azur is Cannes as not only is this easily accessible, but it is a city filled with glitz and glamour that will make you feel as though you’ve arrived in the French Riviera in style!
+Book one night or two in the Hotel Croisette Beach Cannes soaking up the atmosphere and visiting Cannes’ top sights before moving on towards Nice.

 On your way to Nice, you might want to stop off in Antibes.
 This is a lovely place to unwind after the buzz of Cannes and you can enjoy a relaxing lunch and spend your afternoon at the Picasso Museum.
 If you want to hike the Cap d’Antibes and spend an extra day on the beach, consider staying a night in Antibes itself.

 The distances between the destinations are relatively short, so you can easily tick off two places in one day.
-I would suggest spending at least seven days traveling along the French Riviera but of course, you can spend much longer delving into this stunning French region.
+We would suggest spending at least seven days on this French Riviera road trip, but of course, you can spend much longer delving into this stunning French region.

 Pin it now & read it later